Interstate '76: Reception

 In the United States, the game sold 74,028 copies during 1997.
 Interstate '76 received "favorable" reviews according to the review aggregation website Metacritic.

 Next Generation stated that "none of the minor annoyances detract much at all from the game's overall impact.
 Interstate '76 easily lives up to the hype - it really is 'the funkiest PC game ever'".
 GamePro criticized the bland polygonal graphics, lack of detail in the backgrounds, and difficulty with simultaneously driving and shooting, but praised the funk soundtrack and characters, in particular opining that "every barb from Taurus is a treasure".

 Interstate '76 was a runner-up for Computer Gaming World's 1997 "Action Game of the Year" award, which ultimately went to Quake II.
 The editors called Interstate '76 "more stylish and original [than Quake II], but it suffered a lack of good 3D support and an irritating save feature"; however, the game did receive the 1997 "Artistic Achievement" award.
 Interstate '76 was also the runner-up for GameSpot's 1997 "Action/Simulation" award, which ultimately went to Wing Commander: Prophecy.
 For PC Gamer's 1997 awards, Interstate '76 was a runner-up in both the "Action Game of the Year" and "Multiplayer Game of the Year" awards, both of which went to Quake II, although Interstate '76 did win the awards for both "Special Achievement in Music" and "Special Achievement in Cinematics".
-Interstate '76 was a finalist for the Academy of Interactive Arts & Sciences' 1997 "Outstanding Achievement in Sound and Music" award, which ultimately went to PaRappa the Rapper.
+During the inaugural Interactive Achievement Awards, Interstate '76 was a finalist for the Academy of Interactive Arts & Sciences' "Outstanding Achievement in Sound and Music" award, which was ultimately given to PaRappa the Rapper.

 In 1998, PC Gamer declared it the 26th-best computer game ever released, and the editors called it "the most original action game released in a decade".
+Interstate '76 was included in the retrospective book 1001 Video Games You Must Play Before You Die, which was originally published in 2010.